t1m3c/proxy-bot/README.md

     - telegram.botToken = "your bot token"
     - telegram.chatId = "your chat id"

+5. Go to http://localhost:8081/settings/telegramTestMessage to test your telegram setup.
+You will receive a message if the setup is correct.

 # Invalid License
   - Talk to @Elroy on telegram to activate